hivejs/hive/README.md

 Suggestion:
 There should be a special action solely for the purpose of authentication that returns a token that may be used as a simplified authentication method for future requests.

-## Workers
-The _worker-pool_ service sets up an rpc endpoint which _workers_ connect to.
-If the worker pool finds out about a document that has pending edits it assigns it to a worker.
-The newly assigned worker then processes all pending edits for this document.